What Business Licenses and Permits are Needed in Oklahoma?

 The costs for business licenses vary depending on location and type of business.

-Oklahoma Sales Tax Permit – Most businesses that are selling a product or offering certain services will need to register for a sales tax permit.
+Most businesses selling a product or offering certain services will need to register for an Oklahoma sales tax permit.
 The sales tax permit is issued after applying for the Oklahoma Business Registration from the Oklahoma Tax Commission.

-Professional License – A variety of professions in the state are regulated and need to be registered before offering certain services.
-A few common professions that require licensing in Oklahoma include; contractors, personal trainers, barbers and many more.
+A variety of occupations in the state are regulated and need to be registered before offering certain services.
+A few common professions that require licensing in Oklahoma include; contractors, personal trainers, barbers, and many more.

-Trade Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As or DBA) with the Secretary of State’s Office.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a fictitious business name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As, DBA, or Fictitious Name) with the Oklahoma Secretary of State’s Office.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Oklahoma for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with City Hall, County Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.